Results of the Work – 4/11/16

 http://www.razoo.com/story/Third-Watch-Ministries-Nfp

-So thanks for your prayers for the ministry and for Evangelism today if you had a chance.
-God was active by His Spirit and blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance.
+God blessed.
+I have a couple paint jobs to end the week but I’ll be back at it Monday.

 To donate to our college ministry: